Archive for the ‘Bedroom Design’ Category

 Midcentury Starburst Mirrors

-Starbursts mirrors are cool.
+Starbursts mirrors are one of the most used home decor trends.
 They add a touch of vintage to a room but without making the space appear old-fashioned.
 There are numerous styles and designs you can go for.
 Even the simplest, most conventional model will transform a dull hallway into a beautiful environment.

 Butterflies are not just for kids’ bedrooms.
 This insect choice can fit into the most sophisticated dining rooms too.
-Nature-inspired décor items will never go out of style.
+Nature-inspired décor items will never go out of style and one of the most popular home decor trends currently being used.
 There are so many chic ideas you can consider, such as butterfly paintings or 3D butterflies for the bedroom.

 Whether it’s 2010 or 2015, it’s never too late to abide by the principle “less is more”.
 Keep your living area’s design as simple as possible, and don’t overcrowd your shelves with all sorts of accessories.
 Stick with furniture elements that are proportional and thus your home will look organized and stylish.